 - Effectiveness of controls: The major group companies are obligated to evaluate the effectiveness of controls at the end of each financial year (self-evaluation).
 In the process, they must apply the uniform, group-wide method stipulated by the Corporate Accounting department.
 In addition, the effectiveness of controls is reviewed as part of the risk-oriented, independent audits conducted by the Group Internal Audit department.

 - Reporting: The results of the self-evaluations must be reported to the Corporate Accounting department using a standardised reporting format.
-The group companies must confirm that their self-evaluations were conducted using the prescribed method.
-Aside from the control activities, the group companies must also report on the other 4 components of the COSO framework: control environment, risk assessment, information and communication, as well as monitoring.
-The companies’ individual reports are validated by the Corporate Accounting department and compiled in an overall report on METRO accounting-related internal control system.
-This is reported to the Governance, Risk, and Compliance Committee (GRCC) as well as the Management Board of METRO AG.
+The companies’ individual reports are validated by the Corporate Accounting department and compiled in an overall report on METRO’s accounting-related internal control system.
+This is reported to the Governance, Risk and Compliance Committee (GRCC) as well as the Management Board of METRO AG.

-As of financial year 2014/15, these 4 phases of the internal control cycle are mapped by all METRO sales lines, the essential service companies and METRO AG itself using the RSA Archer GRC software.
-The key requirements (for example, the IFRS accounting guideline), accounting processes, individual controls and independent review by the Group Internal Audit department and the auditor are described in detail below.
+The key requirements (for example the IFRS accounting guideline), accounting processes, individual controls and independent review by the Group Internal Audit department and the auditor are described in detail below.

 IFRS accounting guideline

 The interim consolidated financial statements and the consolidated financial statements of METRO AG are prepared in accordance with the International Financial Reporting Standards (IFRS) as applicable in the European Union.
-A group-wide IFRS accounting guideline that is compulsory for all companies included in the consolidated financial statements ensures the uniform group-wide application of accounting procedures in accordance with IFRS.
-The guideline explains IFRS regulations to the group companies and makes stipulations regarding accounting measurements.
+A group-wide IFRS accounting guideline that is compulsory for all companies included in the consolidated financial statements ensures the uniform METRO group-wide application of accounting procedures in accordance with IFRS.
 To monitor compliance with the IFRS accounting guideline, the management of each major group company is obligated to confirm compliance by means of a letter of representation.
-The IFRS accounting guideline covers all IFRS relevant to METRO AG and does not relate only to certain accounting events.
-The Corporate Accounting department of METRO AG is responsible for ensuring compliance with this guideline.
+The IFRS accounting guideline covers all IFRS relevant to METRO AG.
 Amendments to IFRS are continually updated in the IFRS accounting guideline and communicated to all companies included in the consolidated financial statements.

 Accounting processes of companies included in the consolidated financial statements

 The preparation of the individual financial statements of consolidated companies according to IFRS for consolidation purposes is principally carried out in SAP-based accounting systems (SAP FI).
-The organisational separation of central and subledger accounting, for example, fixed asset, receivables and payables accounting, provides for clear assignments of individual tasks related to the preparation of the financial statements.
-It also provides for a functional separation that ensures the efficacy of control processes, such as the 4-eyes principle.
-These systems are used to prepare the individual financial statements of most group companies on the basis of a centrally managed table of accounts using uniform accounting rules.
+The organisational separation of central and subledger accounting, such as fixed asset, receivables and payables accounting, provides for clear assignments of individual tasks related to the preparation of the financial statements.
+It also provides for a functional separation that ensures the efficacy of control processes, such as the 4-eye principle.
+Many group companies prepare their individual financial statements in these accounting systems on the basis of a centrally managed table of accounts using uniform accounting rules.

 An additional control instrument is the report comparing the most significant balance sheet and income statement positions against the previous period’s figures.
 This report must be submitted to METRO AG by all major group companies at the time of preparing their individual financial statements and must also provide comments on any considerable deviations.